ckswilliams/modOpenREM/docs/apache_on_windows.rst

 ..
 Note:: Author JA Cole

-These instructions are for installing OpenREM under Apache on Windows as an alternative to the built in HTTP server.
-They have been written using Windows Server 2012.
+These instructions are for installing OpenREM under Apache on Windows as a developers alternative to the built-in HTTP server.
+They have been written using Windows Server 2012, and feature automatic restarts of the Apache server when the code changes, much as the built-in server does.

 Get and Install Apache
 ======================